 The role of HoDs and Directors

-A wiki-based Inspections Toolkit for carrying out and recording departmental inspections.
+We also have a wiki-based inspections toolkit for carrying out and recording departmental inspections.

 Policies and standards

-University policies and standards have been developed for a range of different Health & Safety activities have been developed together with relevant guidance, checklists, templates and self-help training whenever possible.
-The University's overarching health and safety policy sets out the University's commitment to securing the health and safety of all members of our community and the roles and responsibilities we each have to deliver this commitment.
+University policies and standards have been developed for a range of different health and safety activities, together with relevant guidance, checklists, templates and self-help training whenever possible.
+The University's overarching health and safety policy sets out our commitment to securing the health and safety of all members of our community and the roles and responsibilities we each have to deliver this commitment.

-Departments are required to develop local arrangements to demonstrate how they will manage the risks from their work activities and comply with University policy.
-Such arrangements are often in the form of a Handbook.
-All departmental handbooks, safety statements and other related documentation must reflect the core Health and Safety Policy of the University, and the advice and guidance provided by the University's Safety, Health and Employee Wellbeing Service.
+Departments are required to develop local arrangements to demonstrate how you will manage the risks from your work activities and comply with University policy.
+Such arrangements are often in the form of a handbook.
+All departmental handbooks, safety statements and other related documentation must reflect the University's core health and safety policy, and the advice and guidance provided by the our Safety, Health and Employee Wellbeing service.

-The templates include elements which can be adapted to individual Departments and thus incorporate additional local rules or arrangements.
-It also includes a sign off sheet at the end of Handbook if you wish to use it.
+The templates include elements which can be adapted to individual departments and therefore incorporate additional local rules or arrangements.
+It also includes an optional sign off sheet at the end.

-If you would like to provide constructive feedback on the templates then please contact the Safety, Health and Employee Wellbeing Service.
+If you would like to provide constructive feedback on the templates, please contact the Safety, Health and Employee Wellbeing Service.

-You are responsible for ensuring that any contractors employed by your department are managed in accordance with the University's Management of Contractor Policy.
+You are responsible for ensuring any contractors employed by your department are managed in accordance with the University's management of contractors policy.
 In particular, you must:

-Make sure that all contractors receive an appropriate induction.
+ensure all contractors receive an appropriate induction.
 We have developed a generic contractor induction presentation that you can use for this purpose.
-You can add further information about local hazards or local rules where applicable.
+You can add further information about local hazards or local rules, where applicable

-Gain advanced approval from Estates before you allow any work to be carried out on building fabric, services or infrastructure.
-This applies to any work carried out by departmental staff, too.
+gain advanced approval from Estates before you allow any work to be carried out on building fabric, services or infrastructure.
+This also applies to any work carried out by departmental staff

-A copy of the HSE's Health & Safety law poster must be displayed in all buildings.
+A copy of the HSE's health and safety law poster must be displayed in all buildings.
 Alternatively, departments can issue all staff with a copy of the HSE's free leaflet.
-Both of these resources are available on the Health and Safety Executive's website.
+Both of these resources are available on the HSE website.